rubensworks/article-ldtraversal-security-short/content/threats.md

 Within a single query execution, or across multiple query executions, the documents may be reused, which could reduce the overall number of HTTP requests.
 Such forms of caching can lead to threats based on **information leaking across different query executions**.
+We therefore make the assumption of caching-enabled LTQP engines in this threat.

 **Examples**

-A first example of this threat is an attack that enables an attacker to gain knowledge about whether or not a document X has been requested before by the user.
+A first example of this threat is an attack that enables Carol to gain knowledge about whether or not Bob's profile has been requested before by Alice.
-We assume that the user's query engine somehow queries over a document A that is in control of the attacker, and that document X links to document B, which is also in control of the attacker.
+We assume that the Alice's engine issues a query over a document from Carol listing all her pictures.
+We also assume that Bob's profile contains a link to Carol's profile.
-If the attacker includes a link from A to X, and X already links to B, then the query engine could fetch the documents in sequence A, X, B.
+If Carol includes a link from her pictures document to Bob's profile, and Bob's profile already links to Carol's profile, then the query engine could fetch these three documents in sequence (Carol's pictures, Bob's profile, Carol's profile).
-Since documents A and B are in control of the attacker, it could perform a [**timing attack**](cite:cites timingattack) to derive how long the user's query engine took to process document X.
+Since Carol's pictures and profile are in control of Carol, she could perform a [**timing attack**](cite:cites timingattack) to derive how long the Alice's query engine took to process Bob's profile.
-Since HTTP delays typically form the bottleneck in LTQP, the attacker could thereby derive if document X was fetched from a cache or not.
+Since HTTP delays typically form the bottleneck in LTQP, Carol could thereby derive if Bob's profile was fetched from a cache or not.
-The attacker could there gain knowledge about prior document lookups, which could for example lead to privacy issues with respect to the user's interests.
+This would enable Carol to gain knowledge about prior document lookups, which could for example lead to privacy issues with respect to the user's interests.

-A second example assumes the presence of a **software bug** inside the LTQP query engine that makes document caches ignore authorization information.
+A second example assumes the presence of a **software bug** inside Alice's LTQP query engine that makes document caches ignore authorization information.
-This example is also a form of the *Intermediate Result and Query Leakage* threat that was explained before.
+This example is also a form of the *Intermediate Result and Query Leakage* threat that was explained before, for which we assume the existence of a *hybrid* LTQP query engine.
-If a user queries a private file from a server using its authentication key, this can cause this private file to be cached.
+If Alice queries a private file containing her passwords from a server using its authentication key, this can cause this passwords file to be cached.
-If an attacker's query endpoint is being queried by the user, then it could maliciously introduce a link to the private file.
+If Carol has a query endpoint that is being queried by Alice, and Carol is aware of the location of Alice's passwords, then she could maliciously introduce a link to Alice's passwords file.
-Even if the query was not executed with the user's authentication key, the bug in the query engine would cause the private file to be fetched in full from the cache, which could cause parts of it to be leaked to the attacker's query endpoint.
+Even if the query was not executed with Alice's authentication key, the bug in Alice's query engine would cause the passwords file to be fetched in full from the cache, which could cause parts of it to be leaked to Carol's query endpoint.

 **Mitigation**